 High blood pressure, heart disease, diabetes, high cholesterol, and blood disorders will be treated as needed.
 You will be encouraged to make lifestyle changes to reduce your risk of further symptoms.
 Changes include quitting smoking, exercising more, and eating healthier foods.

-You may receive blood thinners, such as aspirin or Coumadin, to reduce blood clotting.
+You may receive blood thinners, such as aspirin, heparin, warfarin (Coumadin), or direct acting oral anticoagulants (DOACs) to reduce blood clotting.
 Some people who have blocked neck arteries may need surgery (carotid endarterectomy).
-If you have an irregular heartbeat (atrial fibrillation), you will be treated to avoid future complications.
+If you have an irregular heartbeat (atrial fibrillation) or other heart problems, you will be treated to avoid future complications.

 TIAs do not cause lasting damage to the brain.

 But, TIAs are a warning sign that you may have a true stroke in the coming days or months.
-More than 10% of people who have a TIA will have a stroke within 3 months.
+Some people who have a TIA will have a stroke within 3 months.
 Half of these strokes happen during the 48 hours after a TIA.
 The stroke may occur that same day or at a later time.
 Some people have only a single TIA, and others have more than one TIA.

 You can reduce your chances of a future stroke by following up with your provider to manage your risk factors.

 A TIA is a medical emergency.
-Call 911 or another local emergency number right away.
-DO NOT ignore symptoms just because they go away.
+Call 911 or the local emergency number right away.
+Do not ignore symptoms just because they go away.
 They may be a warning of a future stroke.

 Follow your provider's instructions on how to prevent TIAs and strokes.
 You will likely be told to make lifestyle changes and take medicines to treat high blood pressure or high cholesterol.

 Biller J, Ruland S, Schneck MJ.
 Ischemic cerebrovascular disease.
-In Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
-Bradley's Neurology in Clinical Practice.
-Philadelphia, PA: Elsevier; 2016:chap 65.
+In Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
+Bradley and Daroff's Neurology in Clinical Practice.
+Philadelphia, PA: Elsevier; 2022:chap 65.

 Meschia JF, Bushnell C, Boden-Albala B, et al. Guidelines for the primary prevention of stroke: a statement for healthcare professionals from the American Heart Association/American Stroke Association.
 Stroke.
 2014;45(12):3754-3832.
 PMID: 25355838

-Last reviewed on: 6/1/2015
+Last reviewed on: 4/29/2023